HangfireIO/Hangfire.Documentation/upgrade-guides/upgrading-to-hangfire-1.7.rst

 2. ``Schema 6`` and ``Schema 7`` migrations added to SQL Server, and you'll need to perform them either automatically or manually.
 Hangfire.SqlServer 1.6.23 is forward compatible with those schemas, and 1.7.0 is backward compatible with ``Schema 4`` (from version 1.5.0) and later.
 3. New migrations for SQL Server will not be performed automatically unless ``EnableHeavyMigrations`` option is set.
 If your background processing is quite intensive, you should apply the migration manually with setting ``SINGLE_USER`` mode for the database to avoid deadlocks and reduce migration time.

+If you have any issues with an upgrade process, please post your thoughts to `GitHub Issues <https://github.com/HangfireIO/Hangfire/issues>`_.

 Data Compatibility
 ------------------